engrfaisal90/NTHU-Deep-Learning-Course-2019/README.md

 ##Assignmnet 1 code
   Although detail is included in the Assignment.pdf" file and "Student_ID.pdf" in assignment folder.
-Here is outline of the code.\n hw1 StudentID.py contain the main function.
+Here is outline of the code. hw1 StudentID.py contain the main function.
   Question1.py. gives detail implemtaion of question 1 of the assignment.
   Question2.py. gives detail implementaion of question 2 of the assignment.